 Belgium beats Denmark 2-1 in game marked by Eriksen tribute

-Denmark coach Kasper Hjulmand had said the team’s strategy for keeping Belgium striker Romelu Lukaku quiet was to make sure he didn’t get the ball in the first place.
-And Denmark largely succeeded until the 55th, when Lukaku burst forward down the right flank before passing to De Bruyne.
-The Manchester City midfielder went around a defender inside the area before teeing up Hazard, who slotted it past a scrambling Kasper Schmeichel.

-Eden Hazard, Thorgan’s brother, then came on and set up De Bruyne for the second goal.
-De Bruyne ran toward the Belgium fans but didn’t celebrate the goal, pushing in hands down in a calming motion out of respect for Eriksen.
+After netting the winner with a low shot from the edge of the area, De Bruyne ran toward the Belgium fans but didn’t celebrate the goal, pushing in hands down in a calming motion out of respect for Eriksen.

+”You never doubt his talent, but obviously it’s a big ask to come on at halftime and be able to affect the game the way he did,” Martinez said about De Bruyne.

-Martin Braithwaite had Denmark’s best chances for an equalizer, but his shot was saved by Thibaut Courtois in the 75th and his header glanced against the crossbar in the 87th.
+Braithwaite had Denmark’s best chances for an equalizer, but one shot was saved by Thibaut Courtois in the 75th and a later header glanced against the crossbar in the 87th.

+The victory give Belgium a spot in the round of 16 with six points from two games.
+Denmark can still finish second in the group with a win over Russia on Monday if the Belgians beat Finland.
+Russia and Finland both have three points, Denmark has zero.

+”We’re going to stick together and beat the Russians,” Hjulmand said. ”We’re not done in this competition.”

 More AP soccer: https://apnews.com/hub/Soccer and https://twitter.com/AP_Sports